ravialdy/ravialdy.github.io/_posts/2023-10-20-gradcam-howitworks.md

     </div>
 </div>
 <div class="caption">
     Figure 3.
-Illustration of how CNN and common NN architecture can learn more complex features as the layer goes deeper (Image source : [Julien Vitay](https://julien-vitay.net/lecturenotes-neurocomputing/3-deeplearning/3-CNN.html))
+Illustration of how CNN and common NN architecture can learn more complex features as the layer goes deeper (Image source : <a href="https://julien-vitay.net/lecturenotes-neurocomputing/3-deeplearning/3-CNN.html">Julien Vitay</a>).
 </div>

 <div class="row mt-3">